Director of Bands

 HS Assistant Director

-Sarah Moss is in her fourth year as Assistant Director at Midway ISD and fifth year overall teaching.
+Sarah Moss is in her fifth year as Assistant Director at Midway ISD and sixth year overall teaching.
 Her responsibilities include directing the Midway Concert Band, Jazz Band, assisting with the Midway Panther Marching Band, and teaching beginner woodwind, and horn classes.

 Mrs. Moss received a Bachelor of Music Education degree from Baylor in the spring of 2016.
 During her time at Baylor, Mrs. Moss performed in the Symphony Orchestra, Wind Ensemble, Symphonic Band, and Golden Wave Marching Band.
 In these ensembles, Mrs. Moss was able to perform at the College Band Directors National Association Conference in March of 2012, and again at the Midwest Conference in December of 2014.
 Mrs. Moss studied with Dr. Isaiah Odajima, Dr. Eric Wilson, Mr. Stephen Heyde, and Dr. Jun Qian.

 Mrs. Moss’s professional affiliations include the Texas Music Educators Association and the Texas Bandmasters Association.
-In her spare time, Mrs. Moss enjoys playing her clarinet, loving on her dog "Moose" and cat "Rocky", and spending time with her husband Kenneth.
+In her spare time, Mrs. Moss enjoys playing her clarinet, loving on her pets "Moose", "Finn", and "Rocky", and spending time with her husband Kenneth.

 River Valley MS Head Director